gahjelle/advent_of_sql/polars/2024/00_the_great_christmas_analytics_crisis/README.md

-# The Great Christmas Analytics Crisis Of 2024
+# The Great Christmas Analytics Crisis

 **Advent of SQL: Day 0, 2024**